 Tip #3: Movement in the Classroom

-Have you noticed that as we get closer to major holidays, your students just can’t seem to sit still?
+Have you noticed that your students just can’t sit still as we get closer to major holidays?
 Yeah, mine too!

 So, let’s just go with it!
 Let’s get them up and moving in a controlled, educational kind of way.